shbatm/MMM-RTSPStream/README.md

-this.sendNotification("RTSP-PLAY", "all"); // Play all streams (or current stream if rotating) this.sendNotification("RTSP-PLAY", "streamX"); // Play a particular stream (when not rotating) this.sendNotification("RTSP-PLAY-FULLSCREEN", "streamX"); // Play a particular stream fullscreen (when using OMXPLAYER) this.sendNotification("RTSP-STOP", "all"); // Stop the streams this.sendNotification("RTSP-STOP", "streamX"); // Stop a particular stream
+this.sendNotification("RTSP-PLAY", "all"); // Play all streams (or current stream if rotating) this.sendNotification("RTSP-PLAY", "streamX"); // Play a particular stream (when not rotating) this.sendNotification("RTSP-PLAY-FULLSCREEN", "streamX"); // Play a particular stream fullscreen (when using OMXPLAYER) this.sendNotification("RTSP-PLAY-WINDOW", { name:"streamX", box: { top: XX, right: XX, bottom: XX, left: XX } }); // Play a particular stream in a custom window (when using OMXPLAYER) this.sendNotification("RTSP-STOP", "all"); // Stop the streams this.sendNotification("RTSP-STOP", "streamX"); // Stop a particular stream
 ```